wdlea/SaveService/README.md

 > **WARNING**
 >
-> This is a work in progress, and as a result
+> This is a work in progress, and as a result there is **NO** database or other persistent storage soloution

 SaveService is a service designed to allow users to store and load a *state* from a server.
 This state is a struct which is stored as a generic parameter, allowing your state to be most simple data types.